daidahao/Database-Principles-Notes/midterm.md

         (valuep, valueq, ..., valuez)
 ```

+> If you don't specify the columns, it's understood as "all the columns, in the same order as they are displayed when running select * ".

-If you omit a column in `insert`, the value inserted is the default one if defined, otherwise it will be `NULL`.
+> If you omit a column in `insert`, the value inserted is the default one if defined, otherwise it will be `NULL`.

 ```sql
 create table <table_name> (...